A smooth landing for your GRACE journey

 Optional: On Arrival Tasks

-Once you’ve arrived in Austria, there are a few practical things you may want — or in some cases, need — to arrange to make your daily life smoother.
+Once you arrive in Austria, there are several practical and administrative steps you may wish to complete to make your daily life easier.

 ➤ Open a local bank account